sjelin/FluidJS/README.md

 3.	`[[viewName]]`

-	The above will inject the view or array of views in the variable named `viewName`
+	The above will inject the view or collection of views in the variable named `viewName`.

 WARNING:  Some browsers have weird ways of parsing tags like `<body>`